ibm-cloud-docs/codeengine/plan-build.md

 {{site.data.keyword.codeengineshort}} can build your container image by using one of two strategies:

 - [Dockerfile](https://docs.docker.com/engine/reference/builder/) build that uses the [Kaniko](https://github.com/GoogleContainerTools/kaniko) tool.
 To use this strategy, add a Dockerfile your source repository.
 This Dockerfile describes the steps needed to build a container image from your source repository.
 The Dockerfile might contain steps that copy static files from your sources into the container, for example to host by a web service, or compile source code written in the language of your choice and add the resulting binary to your container image.
 - [Cloud Native Buildpack](https://buildpacks.io/) that uses [Paketo](https://paketo.io/) to inspect your source repository and detect which runtime environment that your code is based on and how a container images is built from your sources.
-Buildpack makes assumptions on the directory structure of your source repositories.
+Buildpack makes assumptions about the directory structure of your source repositories.
 For more information about how to structure your source repository correctly, see the samples provided for your runtime.

 | Runtime   | Version | Samples |
 | --------- | ------- | ------- |